FranciscoGutierrez/RegressionViz/README.md

 # RegressionViz

-A visualization of simple linear regression that illustrates uncertainty.
+A visualization of simple linear regression that illustrates the inherent uncertainty.

 # Change log